 Acquiring other companies can be a good strategy for any company.
 Acquisitions can open new markets, create more efficient operations, or provide a more diversified customer base.
 S corporation ESOPs especially have good reasons to consider acquiring businesses to find a good use for cash.
 But most acquisitions do not live up to expectations.
-This issue brief provides a general framework to evaluate acquisitions, specific ways to limit their risk, alternative transaction structures of special use for ESOP companies, and some best practices in making acquisitions turn out well, especially when one ESOP company acquires another.
-Also see our issue brief on the other side of this issue: Responding to Acquisition Offers in ESOP Companies.
+This book provides a general framework to evaluate acquisitions, specific ways to limit their risk, alternative transaction structures of special use for ESOP companies, and some best practices in making acquisitions turn out well, especially when one ESOP company acquires another.
+The second edition (2021) includes revisions to the text, plus a new chapter.
+Also see our publication on the other side of this issue: Responding to Acquisition Offers in ESOP Companies.

 Table of Contents